fermeridamagni/template-nextjs-app/README.md

 # **Template to create NextJS applications fast and easy by [@fermeridamagni](https://github.com/fermeridamagni)**

-The template include a application clean ready for the use.
+The template include a application clean and ready for the use.

 **Packages in use:**